Lie groups and Lie algebras: Properties of the Weyl group

 \begin{definition} A {\bf Weyl chamber} is a connected component of the complement of the root hyperplanes $L_\alpha$ given by the equations $(\alpha,x)=0$ in $E$ ($\alpha\in R$). \end{definition}

 Thus a Weyl chamber is defined by a system of strict homogeneous linear inequalities $\pm (\alpha,x)=0$, $\alpha\in R$.
-More precisely, the set of solutions of such a system is either empty of a Weyl chamber.
+More precisely, the set of solutions of such a system is either empty or a Weyl chamber.

 Thus the polarization defined by $t$ depends only on the Weyl chamber containing $t$.

 The following lemma is geometrically obvious.

 \begin{lemma} (i) The closure $\overline{C}$ of a Weyl chamber $C$ is a convex cone.